Power Steering Gearbox Rebuilds

 BONUS For Gearbox Rebuilds we will remove and replace your pitman arm at no extra charge.

-Extreme Detailing: $49.00 (Show quality detailing.
+Extreme Detailing: $49.00 (For show quality classics.
 Housing is stripped to bare metal, primed and painted in automotive "cast" replication paint.
 External aluminum and steel components are glass bead blasted and clear coated.
 Date coded is confirmed for the vehicle or re-stamped to match.)

 Should I replace my power steering pump & hoses?

 This depends.
 If your power steering pump is leaking or more than 10 years old, we recommend rebuilding your current power steering pump.
 The hoses should be replaced if they are brittle, leaking or are more than 10 years old.
-I rebuild power steering pumps and can supply you with some new power steering hoses.
+We rebuild power steering pumps also.

 Will my original gearbox be rebuild and returned to me?